matthiasnoback/layers-ports-and-adapters-workshop/README.md

 #### Getting started

-- Make sure the `HOST_UID` and `HOST_GUID` environment variables have been defined:
+- Make sure the `HOST_UID`, `HOST_GUID` and `HOST_PORT` environment variables have been defined:

     ```
     export HOST_GID=$(id -g)
     export HOST_UID=$(id -u)
+    export HOST_PORT=8080 # or whatever other port you want
     ```

 - Clone this repository (`git clone git@github.com:matthiasnoback/layers-ports-and-adapters-workshop.git`) and `cd` into it.
 - Run `docker-compose pull`.
 - Run `bin/composer.sh install --prefer-dist` to install the project's dependencies.
 - Run `docker-compose up -d` to start the web server.
-- Open <http://localhost/> in a browser.
+- Open <http://localhost:8080> (adapt the port to your use case) in a browser.
 You should see the homepage of the meetup application.

 #### Running development tools